Ministers refuse to call Anderson comments ‘Islamophobic’ as row drags on

 Sir Keir Starmer said the Tory leader “lacks the backbone to call this out for what it is”.

-And Mr Khan said the Prime Minister’s refusal to call Mr Anderson’s remarks Islamophobic “speaks volumes”.

-The Labour Mayor wrote in the Evening Standard: “It shouldn’t be hard to call out comments that are so unambiguously ignorant, prejudiced and racist.
+And Labour London Mayor Mr Khan wrote in the Evening Standard: “It shouldn’t be hard to call out comments that are so unambiguously ignorant, prejudiced and racist.
 Yet those at the top of the Conservative Government are stubbornly refusing to do so.

 “It’s a tacit endorsement of anti-Muslim hatred and can only lead to the conclusion that anti-Muslim bigotry and racism are not taken seriously.”